mind1990/trivia_api/README.md

 ### DELETE `/questions/<int:id>`

-Delete a question by id
+Delete a question by id.

 If success, returns deleted id and status.